 The findings of this research indicate that there are inter-dependencies and multi-causality in the problems and in the way the various factors shape and re-shape outcomes for children and families.
-For instance, poor parental mental health could be both a cause and an outcome of living in a deprived, unsafe neighbourhood, long exposures to different types of trauma, experience of multiple traumatic events, and parenting difficult children.
+For instance, poor parental mental health could be both a cause and an outcome of living in a deprived, unsafe neighbourhood, long exposures to different types of trauma, experience of multiple traumatic events and parenting children with difficulties.
 Poor child outcomes and child difficulties could be a cause and an outcome of a similar set of factors.